raspberrypilearning/recruiting-volunteers/en/step_2.md

 + Help to set up technical equipment before sessions and tidy away equipment at the end of sessions

 **Location and times:** The Dojo hosts sessions <mark>every week/fortnight/month</mark> on <mark>day/dates</mark> from <mark>start time</mark> to <mark>end time</mark>.
-Mentors usually arrive 10 minutes in advance of the session, and stay 10 minutes after the session ends.
+Mentors usually arrive 10 minutes before each session, and stay 10 minutes after the session ends.
 This Dojo usually runs during regular school term time, taking a break for holidays and midterm.
 This is an unpaid volunteer role.